Submission Guidelines for Redux

 You must have republication rights.
 You may have these rights via contract or in an email from the journal.
 We may ask for proof.
 We very definitely respect intellectual property rights, and we’re not trying to make any enemies here…so if a journal gets fussy about rights, your piece will immediately come down.

-Your story/essay/poems must not appear elsewhere on the internet.
+Your story/essay/poems must not appear elsewhere on the internet, including on your own blog/Tumblr/etc.

 You are welcome to include your piece in a future book/collection.
 Please find it in your heart to offer a tiny credit line to Redux!